yakout/yakout.github.io/_posts/2026-01-16-shameless-ai.md

 Even the "boring" stuff is no longer a time-consuming task.
 It’s just execution.

 But more importantly, **Agentic AI will force better engineering practices.** If you want an agent to work effectively, you need better project documentation, clearer specs, and rigorous testing.
 You can’t "vibe code" your way through a complex system with an agent; you have to be precise.
-You have to understand the rationale behind the new abstractions of our era—concepts like the **ReAct pattern** (Reason + Act), **Tool-calling loops**, **Stateful Tool-calling**, and **DAG-based workflows** (Directed Acyclic Graphs, as seen in frameworks like *LangGraph* or *CrewAI*).
-If the LLM is the "brain," then patterns like **ReAct** provide the internal reasoning (the inner dialogue), while **DAGs** act as the **prefrontal cortex**—the part responsible for high-level planning, orchestration, and structural decision-making.
+You have to understand the rationale behind the new abstractions of our era.
+Concepts like the **ReAct pattern** (Reason + Act), **Tool-calling loops**, **Stateful Tool-calling**, and **DAG-based workflows** (Directed Acyclic Graphs, as seen in frameworks like *LangGraph* or *CrewAI*).
+If the LLM is the "brain," then patterns like **ReAct** provide the internal reasoning (the inner dialogue), while **DAGs** act as the **prefrontal cortex**, the part responsible for high-level planning, orchestration, and structural decision-making.

 ### But...
 The Cognitive Cost